 A colossal athlete who traded the gridiron for the wrestling ring, becoming a dominant physical force in TNA.

-Quinn Ojinnaka first made his name as an offensive lineman in the NFL, protecting quarterbacks for teams like the Atlanta Falcons and New England Patriots.
-After his football career, he channeled his formidable size and athleticism into professional wrestling, rebranding himself as 'Moose.'
-He quickly became a standout in Total Nonstop Action Wrestling (TNA), where his combination of raw power and surprising agility defied expectations for a man of his stature.
+Quinn Ojinnaka protected quarterbacks as an offensive lineman for the Atlanta Falcons and New England Patriots in the NFL.
+After football, he channeled his size and athleticism into professional wrestling, rebranding as 'Moose.'
+He became a standout in Total Nonstop Action Wrestling (TNA), where his raw power and surprising agility defied expectations for a man his size.
 Moose evolved from a feared solo competitor into the calculating leader of The System, a faction built on control and dominance.
-His presence has become so impactful that he's also appeared on WWE's NXT brand, showcasing his skills to an even broader audience and cementing his status as a major crossover star in sports entertainment.
+He also appeared on WWE's NXT brand, showcasing his skills to an even broader audience and establishing himself as a major crossover star in sports entertainment.

 1981–1996